 The company offices are LEED Platinum and EnergyStar-certified.
 Optimized heating, ventilation and air conditioning plants keep energy demand down all year round, and the working environment is designed with sustainability in mind: recycling bins everywhere, electronic forms to reduce paper usage, disposable cups and plates replaced by ceramic, financial incentives to use public transportation and work-from-home policies to keep some people off the roads entirely.

 All this environmentally-friendly infrastructure powers a good-looking range of highly specified and fairly-priced products.
-Shared hosting gives you unlimited everything from $7.95 (£5.70) a month.
-A capable cloud server can be yours for $12 (£8.60) a month, plus fully managed VPS hosting starts from $13.75(£10.45) a month, and the list goes on.
+Shared hosting gives you unlimited everything from $5.95 (£5.70) a month on a 3-year plan (renews at $7.95 a month).
+Fully managed VPS hosting starts from $13.75(£10.45) a month, and the list goes on.

 DreamHost has its issues, too – in our review, we weren't impressed by the non-standard hosting panel, and found support response times could be slow – but it's still a decent host in many areas, and an exceptional 97-day money-back guarantee shows just how confident the company is in its service.